< Back

 July 21, 2023 WSU POTATO ALERT - 13th potato alert for the 2023 growing season.

 We found aphids in 100% of the fields we monitored this week.
 The numbers were quite low in June, but have been increasing mid-season.
 Did you know that large aphid outbreaks in June were a common occurrence in the Columbia Basin before the 2010s?
 But that is no longer the case, probably due to the increased use of systemic neonicotinoid insecticides at-planting or at-hilling since the phase out of Monitor (methamidophos) and Temik (aldicarb) in potatoes that started in 2009 and 2010 respectively.
-The graph below shows the average number of aphids collected each week from our monitoring network 2006-2023.

 July 14, 2023 WSU POTATO ALERT - 12th potato alert for the 2023 growing season.